Moshiii/SE_on_DL_top_paper_digist/Papers_citing_deeptest.rst

    In this paper, we propose a generic framework for evaluating security and robustness of ML systems using different real-world safety properties.
+@article{pei2017towards,
+  title={Towards practical verification of machine learning: The case of computer vision systems}, author={Pei, Kexin and Cao, Yinzhi and Yang, Junfeng and Jana, Suman}, journal={arXiv preprint arXiv:1712.01785}, year={2017}
+}

 Dlfuzz: Differential fuzzing testing of deep learning systems Guo et al 2018

    In this paper, we propose DLFuzz, the first differential fuzzing testing framework to guide DL systems exposing incorrect behaviors.
+@inproceedings{guo2018dlfuzz,
+  title={Dlfuzz: Differential fuzzing testing of deep learning systems}, author={Guo, Jianmin and Jiang, Yu and Zhao, Yue and Chen, Quan and Sun, Jiaguang}, booktitle={Proceedings of the 2018 26th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering}, pages={739--743}, year={2018}
+}

 CRADLE: Cross-Backend Validation to Detect and Localize Bugs in Deep Learning Libraries Pham et al 2019